What does the pH scale measure?

 Prepare for the SQA National 5 Chemistry Exam with our quiz.
 Enhance your knowledge through flashcards and multiple choice questions, each offering hints and explanations.
 Ace your Chemistry exam!

-The pH scale is a logarithmic scale used to quantify the acidity or basicity of a solution.
-It specifically measures the concentration of hydrogen ions (H⁺) present in that solution.
-The pH value is calculated as the negative logarithm of the hydrogen ion concentration, which means that a lower pH value indicates a higher concentration of hydrogen ions, making the solution more acidic, while a higher pH value indicates a lower concentration of hydrogen ions, characterizing a more basic (or alkaline) solution.
+The pH scale is a numeric scale used to specify the acidity or basicity of an aqueous solution.
+It measures the concentration of hydrogen ions (H⁺) present in the solution.
+A lower pH value indicates a higher concentration of hydrogen ions, reflecting a more acidic solution, while a higher pH value indicates a lower concentration of hydrogen ions, signifying a basic or alkaline solution.

 Subscribe